Bread roll recipe | Potato roll

-1. Boil potatoes in whatever way you like.
-I steam them in a cooker.
-It takes about 6 to 7 mins, it may vary depending on the kind of potatoes.
+1. Boil potatoes, carrots and peas in whatever way you like.
+I steam diced potatoes in a cooker.
+You can also boil the whole potatoes.

-2. When they are 3/4 done, then i add carrots and peas to the same steamer.
+2. When they are 3/4 done, then I add carrots and peas to the same steamer.
 Steam them together until done.
-You can also skip carrots and peas.
+You can also omit carrots and peas.

 3. Mash the potatoes.